Talbingo Dam

-Talbingo Dam is a major ungated rock fill with clay core embankment dam with concrete chute spillway across the Tumut River upstream of Talbingo in the Snowy Mountains region of New South Wales, Australia.
+The Talbingo Dam is a major embankment dam across the Tumut River upstream of Talbingo in the Snowy Mountains region of New South Wales, Australia.
 The impounded reservoir is called Talbingo Reservoir.

 History

-The structure was completed by Thiess Brothers in 1971, and is one of the sixteen major dams that comprise the Snowy Mountains Scheme, a vast hydroelectricity and irrigation complex constructed in south-east Australia between 1949 and 1974 that is now run by Snowy Hydro.
+The concrete-faced rock-filled dam was completed by Thiess Brothers in 1971, and is one of the sixteen major dams that comprise the Snowy Mountains Scheme, a vast hydroelectricity and irrigation complex constructed in south-east Australia between 1949 and 1974, now run by Snowy Hydro.

 Location and features

-Talbingo Dam is a major dam on the Tumut River, within the Snowy Mountains, approximately 5 km south of the village of Talbingo.
+The Talbingo Dam is a major dam on the Tumut River, within the Snowy Mountains, approximately 5 km south of the village of Talbingo.
 The dam was constructed by Thiess Brothers and, at the time, the project was the largest dam ever built in Australia.
 The dam is the largest and last of the sixteen dams completed as part of the Snowy Mountains Scheme.

 The dam wall comprising 14488000 m3 of rockfill with an upstream sloping silty clay core is 162 m high and is 701 m long.
-At 100% capacity the dam wall holds back 920000 ML of water at an average depth of 70 m.
+When full, the reservoir has a capacity of 920000 ML at an average depth of 70 m.
 The surface area of Talbingo Reservoir is 1935.5 ha and the catchment area is 1093 km2.
-The spillway is capable of discharging 4290 m3/s.
+The concrete chute spillway is capable of discharging 4290 m3/s.